Managing a Complaint

 This is often the quickest way to resolve a complaint.
 You will need to consider:

-- Scheduling in an appointment with the consumer.
-This will ensure you have enough time to address their concerns and prevent any interruptions to your discussion.
+• Scheduling an appointment with the consumer.
+This will ensure you have enough time to consider their concerns and prevent any interruptions to your discussion.

 Managing complaints in writing